tjmehta/object-loops/README.md

 ## valuesIn

-Like to `keys`, but returns direct enumerable values including prototype chain.
+Like to `keys`, but returns all enumerable values including prototype chain.

 ```js
 var valuesIn = require('object-loops/values-in')